Missed call: Marketing and services

-Missed calls have been adopted as a method of mobile permission marketing, known as missed call marketing (MCM).
+Missed calls were adopted as a method of mobile permission marketing, known as missed call marketing (MCM).
 MCM campaigns take advantage of how cellular providers may offer unlimited incoming calls and text messages: advertisements contain an instruction for customers to place a missed call at a specific number.
 The number may be configured to automatically hang up on the caller when dialed.
 The number then calls or texts back with supplemental content, such as product information, offers, or sponsored celebrity messages.
-Advertisers can retain the phone numbers of callers to build a customer database, which can be used for future engagement and analytics.
+Advertisers can retain the phone numbers of callers to build a customer database, which could be used for future engagement and analytics.

-MCM is a prominent practice in India, where it appeals to the country's cultural and economic environment.
-At least 90% of all cellular phone users in India are on prepaid services, feature phones are still commonplace, internet access is not widely-available in some rural regions, and there is low market penetration for mobile broadband services.
-Along with advertising, missed call numbers are also used for other services, such as telephone banking, as well as program listings and viewer voting by television channels.
+MCM was a prominent practice in India, where it appealed to the country's cultural and economic environment: in the early-2010s, at least 90% of all cellular phone users in India were on prepaid services, feature phones were still commonplace, internet access was not widely-available in some rural regions, and there was a low market penetration for mobile broadband services.
+Along with advertising, missed call numbers were also used for other services, such as telephone banking, as well as program listings and viewer voting by television channels.

-There are a number of companies which specialize in MCM, including Flashcall, VivaConnect, and Zipdial.
-Zipdial was popularized by missed call services for cricket scores and Anna Hazare's anti-corruption movement; after serving over 415 million calls in its first three years of operation, the company was acquired by Twitter in 2015 for a value reported to be between US$20 and 40 million.
+A number of companies specialised in MCM, including Flashcall, VivaConnect, and Zipdial.
+Tested during the 2010 FIFA World Cup, Zipdial was popularized by missed call services for cricket scores and Anna Hazare's anti-corruption movement; after serving over 415 million calls in its first three years of operation, the company was acquired by Twitter in 2015 for a value reported to be between US$20 and 40 million.
 In 2014, the social networking service Facebook announced that it would support links to missed call numbers as an ad format, as part of an effort to bolster its advertising business in emerging markets such as Brazil, India, Indonesia, and South Africa.
 The company partnered with Zipdial, and later VivaConnect, to offer this service.
+Twitter would also offer the ability for users to subscribe to SMS notifications of tweets by celebrities via missed call numbers.